 The hook completed without error, stop processing hooks for this invocation.
-This can be used to replace the native implementation.
+This can be used to replace the system implementation.
 For example, a setenv hook that operates on a private copy of the environment but leaves environ unchanged.

-Note that it is very easy to create an infinite loop when hooking C library functions.
+Care must be taken when hooking C library functions, it is very easy to create an infinite loop.
 For example, a getenv(3) hook that calls the snprintf(3) function may create a loop if the snprintf(3) implementation calls getenv(3) to check the locale.
 To prevent this, you may wish to use a static variable in the hook function to guard against nested calls.
 For example:

 '''

 static int in_progress = 0; / avoid recursion /

 if (in_progress)

 return SUDO_HOOK_RET_NEXT;

 in_progress = 1;

 ...

 in_progress = 0;

-return SUDO_HOOK_RET_STOP;
+return SUDO HOOK RET STOP;

 '''